Is my unemployment compensation taxable for Wisconsin?

 Schedule M instructions.

-Will I receive a form indicating my total unemployment compensation received from Wisconsin for the year?
+Will I receive a form indicating my total unemployment compensation received from Wisconsin for 2023?

 1099-G Tax Information page.